AdobeDocs/analytics-platform.en/help/report-builder/report-builder-export.md

 solution: Customer Journey Analytics
 ---

-# Schedule workbooks for export to cloud destinations
+# Schedule workbooks by exporting to cloud destinations

 You can export Customer Journey Analytics workbooks from Report Builder to cloud providers like Google, Azure, and Amazon.